niklasb/libc-database/README.md

     $ ./add /usr/lib/libc-2.21.so

-Find all the libc's in the database that have a given name at the given address.
+Find all the libc's in the database that have the given names at the given addresses.
 Only the last 12 bits are checked, because randomization usually works on page size level.

-    $ ./find printf 260
+    $ ./find printf 260 puts f30
     archive-glibc (id libc6_2.19-10ubuntu2_i386)

 Find a libc from the leaked return address into __libc_start_main.